Black panther stolen from a French zoo

-LILLE, France (Reuters) - A young black panther that escaped last week and was seen prowling the rooftops of a northern French town has been stolen from the zoo where it was held after being recaptured, police and city officials said on Tuesday.
+LILLE, France, Sept 24 (Reuters) - A young black panther that escaped last week and was seen prowling the rooftops of a northern French town has been stolen from the zoo where it was held after being recaptured, police and city officials said on Tuesday.

 Staff of the Maubeuge zoo noticed when they arrived for work that the security door of the feline’s pen had been forced open, the officials said.
 Police are checking footage from the zoo’s video surveillance system.